 Discounts to museums, public transportations and much more...Vienna Card

-You know Vienna for it's music and culture, for the coffee houses (yes, we did have coffee houses 300 years before Starbucks, or at least that’s what tradition tells us), for the Opera and for the Imperial history that the city still showcases everywhere.Vienna - for gay travelers
+You know Vienna for it's music and culture, for the coffee houses, for the Opera and for the Imperial history that the city still showcases everywhere.Vienna - for gay travelers

 Looking for an upscale dining experience in Vienna?
 We have compiled a list of restaurants, that will enhance you travel experience.Dining Experiences in Vienna